How to Interpret Results From A Parentage DNA Test

 Our Lab DNA Test Report shows the results of laboratory DNA tests that provide evidence regarding the alleged family relationship.
 This is a brief explanation of the meaning of the numbers and other items that appear in a DNA test report.

 The laboratory tests the DNA isolated from buccal (cheek) swabs to locate certain regions of chromosomes that vary in length between individuals.
 Sixteen of these sites are tested, each site is called a "locus", ("loci" – plural).
 Analysis of these 16 loci in a large population has revealed many different sized fragments, or alleles, associated with each locus.
-These are the genetic markers* used in parentage analysis.
+These are the genetic markers* used in.
+Our DNA and paternity testing service offers a cheap and affordable solution to your DNA testing needs, while providing only high quality DNA tests from home, lawyer's office, or one of our 1000's network clinic locations.

 Because each individual has two of each type of chromosome, one inherited from each parent, everyone has two alleles at each locus.
 These two alleles are sometimes identical (homozygous), but usually they are not the same size (heterozygous).
 During parentage testing, the laboratory identifies the length of the two alleles found at each locus.